 - People with secondary Raynaud’s tend to get it after 35.

-- People with illnesses like rheumatoid arthritis, scleroderma and lupus are more likely to get secondary Reynaud’s.
+- People with illnesses like rheumatoid arthritis, scleroderma, and lupus are more likely to get secondary Raynaud’s.

 - Also, people who have carpal tunnel syndrome or use vibrating tools like jackhammers may be more likely to get Raynaud’s.